John Blick Spurgin: Later life

 In 1859 Spurgin left India.
 In 1866 he was promoted, from lieutenant-colonel to colonel.
-He retired on half pay for a period, in 1872, from the 102nd Foot.
+He retired on half-pay for a period, in 1872, from the 102nd Foot.

 From 1873 to 1877 Spurgin commanded the 66th sub-district in Ireland.
 In 1877 he was made major-general, and posted to Naas in Ireland.
 The Naas Barracks was the future regimental depot of the Royal Dublin Fusiliers.
 It was in 1881 that Spurgin's old regiment, from 1861 correctly the 102nd (Royal Madras) Fusiliers, was merged with the former Royal Bombay Fusiliers (103rd), to form the Royal Dublin Fusiliers.
 In 1880 he was given the three-year appointment of the command at Aldershot of the 1st Brigade.
 He had the retirement rank of Lieutenant-General.

-Spurgin was made honorary colonel commandant of the Royal Dublin Fusiliers in 1895, when Robert Walter M'Leod Fraser moved to the colonelcy of the Royal Irish Regiment.
+Spurgin was made honorary colonel of the Royal Dublin Fusiliers in January 1895, when Robert Walter M'Leod Fraser moved to the colonelcy of the Royal Irish Regiment.

 He died at his home, 167 Victoria Street, London, on 27 November 1903.